 Bank Statement Loans

 Bank statement loans are also known as self-employed mortgages or alternative documentation loans.
 To qualify for one, a borrower can use their personal and/or bank accounts to prove their income rather than W2s and tax returns.
+In other words, bank statement loan lenders look carefully at a number of borrower bank statements.
 These loans are ideal for self-employed borrowers or contractors who do not meet agency requirements based on tax returns.

 Foreign National Loans

 Fannie and Freddie do not offer loans to foreign nationals, but there are still loan programs for these individuals.
 Foreign national loan programs are designed for non-residents looking to purchase real estate in the United States.